signalfx/splunk-otel-collector/deployments/cloudfoundry/bosh/DEVELOPMENT.md

 # View all bosh VMs.
 This will show if a deployment's VM is running or failed.
 $ bosh vms

+# View debug logs for a task (e.g. upload or deploy) that failed
+$ bosh task task_number --debug

 # View logs for a given deployment.
 Downloads a TAR file from the deployment.
 $ bosh logs -d <deployment-name>